sdegroot/logback-context-logbuffer/README.md

 - You have set the log level to DEBUG in logback

 For a working example see the *examples* directory.

-## TODO

-2. Make a release to Maven Central

 ## References